• Skip to primary navigation

 • ¼ teaspoon red chilli flakes optional

-• salt to taste
+• ¾ teaspoon sea salt adjust to taste

 • 1 cup elbow macaroni

-• ½ can six bean medley drained
+• ½ can six bean medley rinsed and drained

-• 2 cups fresh baby spinach leaves
+• 2 cups baby spinach leaves

 Instructions

-• Add the potatoes, carrots. tomatoes, and tomato paste and sauté for 4-5 minutes, adding splashes of broth or water in between.
+• Add the potatoes, carrots, tomatoes, and tomato paste and sauté for 4-5 minutes, adding splashes of broth or water in between.

-• Tip in the broth, water, Italian seasoning, black pepper, red chilli flakes, salt, and macaroni.
+• Tip in the broth, water, black pepper, red chilli flakes, salt, and macaroni.
 Cancel sauté and secure the lid.
 Make sure the steam release handle is on 'sealing' and press the pressure cooking button on high.
 Set the timer to 4 minutes.
 When the timer goes, release the steam immediately and open the pot.

 Notes